Lyddybiddy11/lydiavoss.com/_posts/2022-12-15-get-started.md

 To start your own website using *Simple*

-- Fork the repository
+- Fork the repository on GitHub
-- Edit the `_config.yml` file
+- Change your repository settings to GitHub Pages
 - Upload your own logo and favicon
+- Edit the `_config.yml` file with your own fonts, colors, and logo
-- Delete the existing posts and start posting!
+- Delete the existing posts and start posting